softwaredelapuente/sopen/README.md

 sopen stands for **simple open** and opens files based in ther mime types.

 ## Description
 sopen is a comand for replaicing the xdg-open command for one simpler that also accepts the '\*' wildcard.
 Uses a file called sopen.list, but you can use your mimeapps.list file, for opening each file with the corret comand or files.desktop document.
-It will look for the file's mime type and in case there no one look for the most fiting one using the '\*' wildcard, see more down in example of a sopen.list.
+It will look for the file's mime type and in case there no one look for the most fitting one using the '\*' wildcard, see more down in example of a sopen.list.

 ## sopen example
 ```sh